MSc Applied Positive Psychology

-- Study Mode: Flexible and Distributed Learning
+- Study Mode: Blended Learning

-- Location: High Wycombe / Distance Learning / Missenden Abbey
+- Location: High Wycombe / Distance Learning

-- Duration: Two Years
+- Duration: Two or Three Years

-- Start Date: September 2021
+- Start Date: September 2023

-Prepared to be stretched, challenged, enthralled, to experience growth, and make new, life-long connections.Reece Coker
+Prepare to be stretched, challenged, enthralled, to experience growth, and make new, life-long connections.Reece Coker

 For information on how you can boost your career-prospects and apply for our postgraduate courses, follow our application guide.

 Join us for a Postgraduate Open Day where you can discuss your options and chosen course with our course leaders.

 Positive Psychology can be used in a wide variety of beneficial ways and is arguably one of the most widely applicable subjects out there - everyone and everything wants to be the best they can be and happy, after all.